yixiaoer/einshard/docs/syntax.md

 # Syntax

-`einshard` leverages a simple and clear method to shard and replicate a single array according to the specified einshard expression.
+Einshard leverages a simple and clear method to shard and replicate a single array according to the specified einshard expression.
 How to write a correct einshard expression?
 Let's take a look at the syntax.

 ## Einshard Expression